BytemarkHosting/flexnbd-c/README.txt

 key=value pairs.
 The space character will never appear in a key or value.
 Currently reported values are:

+*pid*:
+  The process id of the server listening on SOCK.

 *is_mirroring*:
   'true' if this server is sending migration data, 'false' otherwise.

 *has_control*:
-  'false' if this server was started in 'listen' mode and has not yet received a successful migration. 'true' otherwise.
+  'false' if this server was started in 'listen' mode. 'true' otherwise.

 read
 ~~~~